wedianyc/wedianyc.github.io/_projects/dope.md

 ## Challenge

-How to bring the issue of drug abuse to light, in a way that is culturally consumable.
+The main challenge with DOPE was to figure out how to bring the issue of drug abuse to light, in a way that is culturally consumable.
+Many drug awareness campaigns do not resonate with the audience and appear in stereotypical mediums such as posters and video commercials.
+We asked ourselves, 'how might we make a more memorable drug awareness campaign?
+What medium(s) have we not yet seen this take place in?'

 ## Design

-What medium?

-What considerations were made, what was ruled out, what drew you to chose a clothing and lookbook to convey this concept?
+Many considerations were made and traditional approaches were taken at first to build the concept.
+Many of these initial concepts were ruled out relatively quickly, and we were able to hone in on fashion as the vehicle to communicate our message.

 > “Fashion often glamorizes drug abuse, with looks like heroin chic.”

-Clothing is one of the most consumer-driven products.
-Very trendy.
-Something we all have to consume every day.
-Fashion often glamorizes drug abuse, with looks like 'heroin chic'.People pay attention to what's cool, what's in.
+Clothing is one of the most consumer-driven products as it is very trendy.
+It's something we all have to consume every day.
+Fashion often glamorizes drug abuse, with looks like 'heroin chic'.
+People pay attention to what's cool,what's in.
 Clothing felt like the right vehicle to take a stand and present the issue because clothing is such a part of the collective consciousness of consumerism.
-Fashion ofte glamorizes drug abuse, with looks like 'heroin chic'.
 Brands like SUPREME and Adidas hold a certain social status and unite people.
 People pay attention to clothes, people pay attention to fashion.
 They're not so much going to remember  a poster, but clothing and fashion occupies a different mind space and is more memorable.

-While using the vehicles of beauty and consumerism to speak to the culture of today.
+We decided we would be using the vehicles of beauty and consumerism to speak to the culture of today.

 <div class="gallery" data-columns="2">
 	<img src="/images/DOPE-3.jpg">